-As you know by now, when I do a post for Kink of the Week, I always look for information on the subject.
+When I see new words that has to do with BDSM, I always look for information on the subject.
 I do this for various reasons.
-Sometimes, like last week, I have no idea what the word means and other times I have an understanding of the word, but want to check whether my understanding is indeed what the subject is about.
-This time I found several sites with similar information, but I prefer to direct you to one of my favorite sites, that of Dumb Domme where she has done a BDSM Lexicon entry on protocol.
+Sometimes, I have no idea what the word means and other times I have an understanding of the word, but want to check whether my understanding is indeed what the subject is about.
+This time, for the word protocol, I found several sites with similar information, but I prefer to direct you to one of my favorite sites, that of Dumb Domme where she has done a BDSM Lexicon entry on protocol.

 protocol, n.: in D/s contexts, protocol is a set rules (based on role) that govern an individual’s conduct.